gurrrrrrett3/light/docs/api/constants/datatypes/generics/range.md

 ): Datatype<number>
 ```

-Returns a number [Datatype](../index.md) which clamps to the given range.
-Minimum can be negative.
-Represented in memory
+Returns a number [Datatype](../index.md) which clamps to the given range.(1) Minimum can be negative.
+The range clamping is fully validated.
+{.annotate}

-as a static number with the minimum number of bytes for the full range.
+1. Represented in memory as a static uint with the minimum number of bytes for the full range.
+Writes to the buffer as `#!luau math.clamp(input, minimum, maximum) - minimum`.